-YOLO performs coarse, medium, and fine meshing of the input image to enable the prediction of large, medium, and small objects, respectively.
-If the size of the input picture is 416X416, then the coarse, medium, and fine grid sizes are 13x13, 26x26, and 52x52 respectively.
-In this way, it is scaled by 32, 16 and 8 times in length and width respectively:
+YOLO performs coarse, medium, and fine meshing of the input image to predict large, medium, and small objects, respectively.
+If the input picture size is 416X416, then the coarse, medium, and fine grid sizes are 13x13, 26x26, and 52x52, respectively.
+In this way, it is scaled by 32, 16, and 8 times in length and width, respectively:

 Dimensions of the Bounding Box

-- b denote the length and width of the prediction frame respectively, and P denote the length and width of the a priori frame respectively.
+- b denotes the length and width of the prediction frame, respectively, and P represents the length and width of the a priori frame.

-- t represents the offset of the center of the object from the upper left corner of the grid, and C represents the coordinates of the upper left corner of the grid.
+- t represents the offset of the object's center from the upper left corner of the grid, and C represents the coordinates of the upper left corner of the grid.

 def decode(conv_output, NUM_CLASS, i=0): # where i = 0, 1 or 2 to correspond to the three grid scales conv_shape = tf.shape(conv_output) batch_size = conv_shape output_size = conv_shape conv_output = tf.reshape(conv_output, (batch_size, output_size, output_size, 3, 5 + NUM_CLASS)) conv_raw_dxdy = conv_output[:, :, :, :, 0:2] # offset of center position conv_raw_dwdh = conv_output[:, :, :, :, 2:4] # Prediction box length and width offset conv_raw_conf = conv_output[:, :, :, :, 4:5] # confidence of the prediction box conv_raw_prob = conv_output[:, :, :, :, 5: ] # category probability of the prediction box # next need Draw the grid.
 Where output_size is equal to 13, 26 or 52 y = tf.range(output_size, dtype=tf.int32) y = tf.expand_dims(y, -1) y = tf.tile(y, [1, output_size]) x = tf.range(output_size,dtype=tf.int32) x = tf.expand_dims(x, 0) x = tf.tile(x, [output_size, 1]) xy_grid = tf.concat([x[:, :, tf.newaxis], y[:, :, tf.newaxis]], axis=-1) xy_grid = tf.tile(xy_grid[tf.newaxis, :, :, tf.newaxis, :], [batch_size, 1, 1, 3, 1]) xy_grid = tf.cast(xy_grid, tf.float32) # Calculate the center position of the prediction box: pred_xy = (tf.sigmoid(conv_raw_dxdy) + xy_grid) * STRIDES[i] # Calculate the length and width of the prediction box: pred_wh = (tf.exp(conv_raw_dwdh) * ANCHORS[i]) * STRIDES[i] pred_xywh = tf.concat([pred_xy, pred_wh], axis=-1) pred_conf = tf.sigmoid(conv_raw_conf) # object box calculates the predicted confidence pred_prob = tf.sigmoid(conv_raw_prob) # calculating the predicted probability category box object # calculating the predicted probability category box object return tf.concat([pred_xywh, pred_conf, pred_prob], axis=-1)